mattam82/Coq-Equations/_includes/README.md

 in [Coq](http://coq.inria.fr).
 It compiles everything down to eliminators for inductive types, equality and accessibility, providing a definitional extension to the Coq kernel.
+The plugin can be used with Coq's standard logic in `Prop` for a proof-irrelevant, erasable interpretation of pattern-matching, or with a polymorphic logic in `Type` or re-using the prelude
+of the [HoTT/Coq](http://github.com/HoTT/HoTT) library for a proof-relevant interpretation.
+In all cases, the resulting definitions are axiom-free.

 ## Live demo